-That's what I learned a couple of weeks ago at a meeting with county officials.
-I'd say we're seeing village life cease all around us.
-Which means it's the perfect time for some women (and men too) to step forward and be a mother (or father) in our country.
+I think most of us would agree that we're seeing village life ceasing all around us.
+And this means it's the perfect time for some women (and men too) to step forward and be a mother (or father) in our country.

-And of course, the drug problem is just symptomatic of a more basic problem.
+And of course, the crime problem is just symptomatic of a more basic problem.
 It's the same problem that Deborah faced and addressed in her day, the problem of living in a country where people turn from God and His Word and do things their own way.

 Let me be clear at the outset.
-It's not so much what Deborah did, but what the Lord did through her that made the difference, as Deborah herself affirmed.
+It's not so much what Deborah did, but what the Lord did through her that made the difference in her country, as Deborah herself affirmed.
+It's the Lord that changes hearts and lives and families and countries, not people.
+But the Lord often works through people to bring about the needed changes.